jina-ai/jina/docs/fundamentals/flow/create-flow.md

 Creating a Flow, on its face, means instantiating a Python object.
 More importantly, however, creating and configuring a Flow means defining your {ref}`search microservice architecture <architecture-overview>`.
-It defines how your Executors are tied together, and how your data, well, *flows*.
+It defines how your Executors are connected together and how your data *flows* through them.

 Every Flow can be defined either purely in Python, or be loaded from a YAML file.